Jim Tunney (American football)

-Jim Tunney (born March 3, 1929) is a former American football official in the National Football League (NFL) from 1960 to 1990.
-In his 31 years as an NFL official, Tunney received a record 29 post-season assignments, including ten Championship games and Super Bowls VI, XI and XII and named as an alternate in Super Bowl XVIII.
-He remains the only referee who has worked consecutive Super Bowls and likely will be the only one to do so.
+Jim Tunney (March 3, 1929 – December 12, 2024) was an American professional football official in the National Football League (NFL) from 1960 to 1990.
+In his 31 years as an NFL official, Tunney received a record 29 post-season assignments, including ten championship games and Super Bowls VI, XI and XII and named as an alternate in Super Bowl XVIII.
+He remains the only referee who worked consecutive Super Bowls.

-Following Ben Dreith's death in April 2021, Tunney is the only referee from the first 16 Super Bowls who is still alive.